Kiwari-Labs/besu-blueprint/docs/expirable-token-contract.md

 - [SC06:2023-Denial Of Service](https://owasp.org/www-project-smart-contract-top-10/2023/en/src/SC06-denial-of-service-attacks.html) Run out of gas problem due to the operation consuming high gas used if transferring multiple groups of small tokens [dust](https://www.investopedia.com/terms/b/bitcoin-dust.asp) transaction.
 - [SC09:2023-Gas Limit Vulnerabilities](https://owasp.org/www-project-smart-contract-top-10/2023/en/src/SC09-gas-limit-vulnerabilities.html) Exceeds block gas limit if the blockchain have block gas limit lower than the gas used of the transaction.
+- [SWC116:Block values as a proxy for time](https://swcregistry.io/docs/SWC-116/) and [avoid using `block.number` as a timestamp](https://consensys.github.io/smart-contract-best-practices/development-recommendations/solidity-specific/timestamp-dependence/#avoid-using-blocknumber-as-a-timestamp) mention about the block time of network can be change.
 - The accumulation of tokens and associated data can lead to state bloat, significantly increasing the database size and affecting overall performance.

 ## Mitigating Performance Bottlenecks and Security Concern